neilotoole/gohdoc/README.md

 ## Usage

-Use `gohdoc -help` to see someing like this:
+Use `gohdoc -help` to see something like this:

 ```
 gohdoc opens a package's godoc in the browser.